Skip to main content

 After attending the caregiver program, Shannon learned about WWP’s Independence Program, which opened new doors for her and Sua.

-The Independence Program helps veterans with brain injuries, spinal cord injuries, and neurological conditions – whether caused by combat injuries, non-combat injuries, or medical issues – live as independently as possible.
-By working with warriors, families, and caregivers, WWP helps craft care plans and goals that fit individualized objectives.
+The Independence Program provides long-term support for veterans with traumatic brain injuries, spinal cord injuries, and neurological conditions –– live as independently as possible.
+By working with warriors, families, and caregivers, WWP helps craft care plans and goals that fit individualized objectives and help warriors develop a renewed sense of purpose.

 For Sua, the Independence Program provided physical therapy and fitness-related activities like stretching, weightlifting, and riding an adaptive bike.
-He’s into adaptive rugby, so practicing on the rugby wheelchair is on his IP agenda.
-He also receives help with learning how to perform household tasks like laundry and grocery shopping independently.
-The Independence Program also provides him with massage therapy to help reduce pain and muscle stiffness.
+He’s into adaptive rugby, so practicing on the rugby wheelchair is on his program agenda.
+He also receives help learning to independently perform household tasks like laundry and grocery shopping.
+WWP’s Independence Program also provides him with massage therapy to help reduce pain and muscle stiffness.

-For Shannon, the Independence Program connected her with other caregivers online and introduced her to supportive partner organizations that allowed her to blossom and feel less alone.
+For Shannon, the Independence Program connected her with other caregivers online and introduced her to supportive partner organizations that allowed her to feel less alone.

-Lastly, WWP’s Independence Program is assisting both Shannon and Sua in planning for the future.
-This helps to ensure the needs of their family are met even if support from a caregiver is no longer available.
+As a couple, WWP’s Independence Program assists Shannon and Sua in planning for the future.
+This long-term care planning helps ensure their family's needs are met even if support from a caregiver is no longer available.

 Achieving Independence and Engaging in Community

-With new tools to empower their journey, Shannon and Sua made a big move back to Tampa where polytrauma assistance was available.
+With new tools to empower them, Shannon and Sua moved back to Tampa, where polytrauma assistance was available.

 “We felt the support was tangible in Tampa.
 We decided to go where there’s a family-like environment,” Shannon said.